astromarb/astromarb/README.md

-I’m a Masters student intersted in the intersection of physics, geoscience, and computer science.
+I’m a Masters student at the intersection of physics, geoscience, and computer science.
 Currently a physics and volcanology student in Nashville, TN.

 - 📫 marvinlopezacevedo.personal@gmail.com